 - Use a simple but effective backup strategy.
 The more complicated it is, the more difficult recovery is.

 - Test recovery often.
 Never, ever assume that your backups are going to work.
-You must prove that they work through constant testing.
+You must prove what you’re doing to backup files and systems works.

 - Quick pro tip: store encryption keys somewhere offline where you can get them quickly.
 Storing them on a system that was hit by ransomware isn’t going to help you much.